| || |

 Adaptation is one of two main strategies for managing the risks of climate change.
 Yet there is still little agreement on the definition of what counts as adaptation, and little effort to track and monitor the effectiveness of different types of climate adaptation efforts.
 How adaptation is defined and measured will also vary according to level of governance, international and domestic contexts, and scale of implementation.
 This seminar will focus on the issue of how diverse agencies are identifying adaptation investments and tracking their value.
 Collectively we aim to explore the state of science and practice, and to identify priorities for co-production of research involving both scientists and practitioners to support effective public and private sector investments in adaptations that will increase resilience to climate change.

-The seminar will have two panels of experts involved in the application of policies and programs at international, national and local levels.
-The panelists will provide opening remarks, which will be followed by audience discussion.
+The seminar had two panels of experts involved in the application of policies and programs at international, national and local levels.
+The panelists provided opening remarks, which were followed by audience discussion.

 Categorizing Adaptation (Panel 1)